 It’s important for a cyclist hit by a car to take these actions:

 - If physically able, get the driver’s license plate number, insurance information, and contact information.
 If unable, get a bystander to do this.

 - Seek out medical attention right away; some injuries may not be immediately apparent, so it is important to see a doctor.
 Your ER or doctor visit will also help document your claim and prove the extent of your injuries.

 - Even if not seriously injured, call police to the scene.

 - Try to write down a license plate number or a photo of the plate if the crash is a hit and run.

 - Take pictures of the scene, the bike, a helmet, and clothing in its damaged condition.
+Photograph or videotape the scene and fully document what happened.
+You should also gather contact information for anyone who witnessed the accident ad contact the police to file a report.
 These items could be useful to an attorney and should not be discarded until after speaking to one.

-- After an accident that causes injury or claims the life of a bicycle rider, the process of getting adequate compensation for the individual or surviving family members often feels insurmountable.
+- Contact a lawyer right away after your accident; insurers are notorious for failing to fully cover the costs of an injured cyclist, they also attempt to assign blame to the rider instead of the covered motorist.
+A bicycle accident case is complex and requires an attorney to cover all the details and ensure you are correctly compensated for your injuries.
+After an accident that causes injury or claims the life of a bicycle rider, the process of getting adequate compensation for the individual or surviving family members often feels insurmountable.
 An attorney experienced in trial work and the negotiation of personal injury claims can make the process as painless and reassuring as possible.